LateralView/github-realtime-timeline/README.md

 ### Architecture
-The app works with a Node.js + Express backend which receives, process and saves in Firebase the GitHub events.
+The app works with a Node.js + Express backend which receives, processes and saves in Firebase the GitHub events.
 The frontend is a HTML + JS app that shows in realtime the events added to Firebase.

 ![Architecture](http://i.imgur.com/oKWHmbv.png)